apache/trafficserver/doc/developer-guide/internal-libraries/buffer-writer.en.rst

 Description
 +++++++++++

+:class:`BufferWriter` is designed to make writing text to a buffer fast, convenient, and safe.
+It is easier and less error-prone than using a combination of :code:`sprintf` and :code:`memcpy` as is done in many places in the code..
+A :class:`BufferWriter` can have a size and will prevent writing past the end, while tracking the theoretical output to enable buffer resizing after the fact.
+This also lets a :class:`BufferWriter` instance write into the middle of a larger buffer, making nested output logic easy to build.

+The header files are divided in to two variants. ``BufferWriter.h`` provides the basic capabilities of buffer output control. ``BufferWriterFormat.h`` provides formatted output mechanisms, primarily the implementation and ancillary classes for :func:`BufferWriter::print`.

 :class:`BufferWriter` is an abstract base class, in the style of :code:`std::ostream`.
 There are several subclasses for various use cases.
 When passing around this is the common type.